Lead Opinion

 1. Summary of proceedings.

 The initiative ordinance in question was enacted by a majority of the voters at the Livermore municipal election of April 11, 1972, and became effective on April 28, 1972.
-The ordinance, set out in full in the margin,2
+The ordinance, set out in full in the margin,

-Plaintiff association filed suit to enjoin enforcement of the ordinance and for declaratory relief.
+Plaintiff association filed suit to enjoin enforcement of the ordinance and for declaratoiy relief.
 After the city filed its answer, all parties moved for judgment on the pleadings and stipulated that the court, upon the pleadings and other documents submitted, could determine the merits of the cause.
 On the basis of that stipulation the court rendered findings and entered judgment for plaintiff.
 The city appeals from that judgment.

 2. The enactment of the Livermore ordinance by initiative does not violate the state zoning law.

-The superior court found that the initiative ordinance was adopted “without complying with the statutes . . . governing general law cities,” specifically
+The superior court found that the initiative ordinance was adopted “without complying with the statutes . . . governing general law cities,” specifically Government Code sections 65853 through 65857.
+These sections provide that any ordinance which changes zoning ór imposes a land use restriction listed in Government Code section 65850 can be enacted only after noticed hearing before the city’s planning commission and legislative body.

 At first glance it becomes apparent that something must be wrong with the reasoning in Hurst.
-Starting from a premise of equality-that the voters possess only the same legislative authority as does the city
+Starting from a premise of equálity—that the voters possess only the same legislative authority as does the city

 In the second place, Hurst, in treating the case as one involving a conflict between two statutes of equal status—the zoning law and the initiative law—overlooked a crucial distinction: that although the procedures for exercise of the right of initiative are spelled out in the